 The GTKdata field shall be present and shall contain the data for the MGTK from MGTK source.
 The components of the GTKdata are specified in 14.5.4 (Distribution of group transient keys in an MBSS).

 If management frame protection is used, the IGTKdata field shall be present and shall contain the data for the IGTK from IGTK source.
-The components of the IGTKdata are specified in 9.4.2.118 (Authenticated Mesh Peering Exchange element).
+The components of the IGTKdata are specified in 14.5.4 (Distribution of group transient keys in an MBSS).

 The MIC element shall be set according to the protection mechanism in 14.6.2 (Protection on mesh group key handshake frames).